 Cyclophosphamide may also be used for purposes not listed in this medication guide.

-You should not use cyclophosphamide if you have severe bone marrow suppression.
+You should not use cyclophosphamide if you have a bladder obstruction or other urination problems.

 Before taking this medicine

 You should not use cyclophosphamide if you are allergic to it, or if you have: